hmrc/uknw-auth-checker-api-service-guide/source/documentation/index.md

 	https://test-api.service.hmrc.gov.uk/oauth/token
 	```

-4. Receive the access token from the response used to call the API.
-Store the access token.
+4. Receive the access token from the response and store it.
 5. [Get your application ready for testing in the sandbox environment](https://developer.service.hmrc.gov.uk/api-documentation/docs/testing).
-This API does not feature user-restricted endpoints, please disregard any information on this.
+This API does not feature user-restricted endpoints; please disregard any information on this.
 6. Send a POST request to the `/customs/uk-notice-of-presentation-waiver/authorisations` endpoint.
-Include an array between 1 and 3000 EORI numbers.
+Include an array that contains between 1 and 3000 EORI numbers.
-Example of a POST request for a single EORI number:
+Here is an example of a request for a single EORI number:

 	```bash
 	curl -XPOST \